jack595/WaveDumpOnline/README.md

 Also, position detector online monitor is implemented to monitor the position detector data in real time.

 ## Environment Settings
+### Terminal
 It is fine whether Powershell or Linux terminal to run the monitor.The only required package is `numpy`, `matplotlib` and `pandas` for the monitor.
 Therefore, it is recommended to install the package by `pip install numpy matplotlib pandas` for the first run.

+### WaveDump Settings (WaveDumpConfig.txt)
+It is needed to mention that the data saved in Wavedump should be binary format rather than ASCII format, i.e. `OUTPUT_FILE_FORMAT  BINARY` .
+The binary format is more efficient and faster to read the data.
+In addition, event header should be turned on, corresponding to command line `OUTPUT_FILE_HEADER  YES` in WavedumpConfig.txt.

+Otherwise, the online monitor will not be able to read the data correctly and cause some errors.

 ## Usage
 0. Clone this repository:`git clone https://github.com/jack595/WaveDumpOnline.git`